hkarthik7/azure-devops-java-sdk-docs/docs/docs/accounts.md

 !!! note

-    All methods throws `Connection` and `AzDException` and you should handle it in your code.
+    All methods throw `Connection` and `AzDException` and you should handle it in your code.
-    `Connection` Exception is thrown if a connection object is created without any parameters or null values supplied to the parameters and called any APIs.
+    `Connection` Exception is thrown if a connection object is created without any parameters or null values are supplied to the parameters.
     `AzDException` throws a user friendly message with an error type to easily identify what has gone wrong.